 Chances are good there were numerous opportunities between the initial misstep and the time of the review or check-in when the employee could have put constructive criticism to work and improved their performance, but because you weren’t committed to delivering timely reviews, you failed them.

-Check-in regularly, weekly if possible.
+Check-in regularly, weekly, if possible.
 Provide constructive criticism and support.
 Use this as an opportunity to help and build up, not to discipline and tear down.
 Use these performance management techniques to improve the outcomes your want for your organization.

 With frequent check-ins comes the opportunity to provide employees with continuous feedback.
 It’s a substitute for all the information that would normally be shared in an annual performance review but breaks it down into regular dialog between employees and managers.